imdhemy/laravel-in-app-purchases/README.md

 # Configuration

 ## Google Application Credentials
 Requests to the Google Play Developer API, requires authentication and scopes.
-To authenticate your machine create a service account, then upload the downloaded JSON file `google-app-credentials.json` to your server, and finally set the `google_application_credentials` to the path of that file.
+To authenticate your machine create a service account, then upload the downloaded JSON file `google-app-credentials.json` to your server, and finally add `GOOGLE_APPLICATION_CREDENTIALS` key to your `.env` file and set it to the path of JSON file.

 1. In the Cloud Console, go to the [Create service account](https://console.cloud.google.com/apis/credentials/serviceaccountkey?_ga=2.92610013.131807880.1603050486-1132570079.1602633482) key page.
 2. From the **Service account** list, select **New service account**.